Concerned about COVID-19 related symptoms?

 PlushCare offers the ability to schedule a virtual visit.
 Most people pay $20 or less with insurance ($99 without).

-What conditions do pediatricians treat?
+What conditions do urologists treat?

-What should I ask a pediatrician?
+What questions should I ask my urologist?